michael-yuji/cloudflare-sh/README.md

     list
       list all profiles

-    new•¶
+    new
       Reqister and set a name for an api key
         Required options:
-          --apikey [KEY]  - the api key to store --name   [NAME] - the name of the api key to store as
+          --apikey  [KEY]  - the api key to store --keyname [NAME] - the name of the api key to store as

     set-default [NAME]
       Set the api key with name [NAME] as the default api key, such that when